This is an updated version of the original article written by David Kaye in 2018.

 English proficiency in Vietnam has leaped in recent years, particularly in Ho Chi Minh City and in other major cities like Danang and the capital Hanoi.
 All the studios covered here either have fluent English-speaking tattooists and staff (like Alchemist and Recycle Bin) or assistants around to help translate (like Monster Ink).

 As with any tattoo appointment, if you’re getting tattoos in Ho Chi Minh City, don’t proceed until you are completely happy with the design.
 But also be receptive to your artist’s advice—all the tattooists in this article know what they’re doing.

 Paying for your tattoo

-Despite the yearly Tattoo Convention, and the popularity of parlors like Chun Hack Tattoo, tattoo shops are not recognized as a business.
-Lots of the store owners we met were hopeful that overdue acceptance is imminent.
+Despite the yearly Tattoo Convention and the popularity of parlors like Chun Hack Tattoo, tattoo shops are not recognized as a business.
+Lots of the store owners we met were hopeful that overdue acceptance was imminent.
 As a customer, you won’t be affected.
 And note that these studios still maintain the highest standards and enforce an over-18 legal limit.